A Surprise Becomes a Rout

 The ground here is uneven and often muddy, but you cannot see the ford area from a vehicle.
 Walk to the small boat ramp, which is hard to see until you get near the water.
 Go as close to the river as you safely can.
 Look to the right where the river turns out of sight downstream.

 In the middle of the river is an island of silt collected on a long outcrop of rock.
 (In summer, its trees are almost impossible to separate from those in the background on the other side.)
-Just out of sight to the right is Shallow Ford.
+Possibly not there at the time of the battle, it marks Shallow Ford.
 As this was the only ford on this part of the Yadkin River that could support wagons, it was heavily used for many years before and after the Revolution.
-Roads from the ford led to the Moravian towns around Salem (now Winston-Salem) in the east and Salisbury to the south, in addition to Mulberry Fields.
-The route crossed the island.
-(The roads are still partly visible, but unfortunately are not accessible to the public.)
+Roads from the ford led to the Moravian towns around Salem in the east and Salisbury to the south, in addition to Mulberry Fields.
+(The roads are still partly visible, but are not yet accessible to the public.)

 Cornwallis Crosses

-Due in part to the defeat of his western wing by the Overmountain Men a day after this battle, Cornwallis called off his 1780 invasion.
-But in January, after a large number of well-trained soldiers were captured at the Battle of Cowpens (S.C.), he chased their captors in what has become known as the “Race to the Dan.”
+Due in part to the defeat of his western wing by the Overmountain Men a week before this battle, Cornwallis called off his 1780 invasion.
+Hundreds of prisoners from King’s Mountain crossed the ford toward Bethabara ten days after this battle.
+In January, after a large number of well-trained soldiers were captured at the Battle of Cowpens (S.C.), Cornwallis chased their captors in what has become known as the “Race to the Dan.”
+Those prisoners crossed here as well.

-The crossing by around 2,000 men, along with camp followers and cannons, likely takes around six hours—not counting an overnight halt due to darkness.
-They camp on a plantation at least a mile to the east.[c]
+The crossing by around 2,400 men, along with camp followers and cannons, likely takes around six hours—not counting an overnight halt due to darkness.
+They camp on a plantation,[14] and continue to Bethania the next day.

 The Patriot militia cavalry of Col. Joseph Graham had slowed Cornwallis near Salisbury and dogged his march all the way here.
 You see it arrive in time to cross over, climb the far hill, and watch the last of the Redcoats march away.[6]